 If you’re involved in email sending, you’ll make a mistake too, sooner or later.
 Sometimes, mistakes are small, like a typo or an image misalignment.
 And sometimes more serious, like wrong product pricing, an inappropriate sentence that you forgot to change or the use of a wrong mailing list.

-This is when an erratum should be used.
-You made a mistake?
+An erratum in an email sample is probably the best way to fix the mistake.
+You made an error?
 Why not try to turn this embarrassing situation to your advantage?
-Some “Oops” messages even get better results than the originals.
+Humor is always good and some “Oops” messages even get better results than the originals.
 You just need to get this one right.

-Ideally, send it as soon as possible after the mistake was made.
+Ideally, send the erratum email as soon as possible after the mistake was made.
 But don’t rush it too much.
 The last thing you want is to make a second mistake!
 Trying to fix a mistake can be very stressful, so take the time to assess the situation, check who is impacted, and whether a correction is needed.

 Here is a scale of severity of possible errors when sending an email:

-- Minor error that does not really affect the company or the recipient.
+- Minor error: this type of error not really affect the company or the recipient.
 It can be a simple typing error or a visual error.
-This type of error does not require an email apology but should still be the subject of reflection to find solutions and not make this error again in the future.
+Minor error does not require an email apology but should still be the subject of reflection to find solutions and not make this error again in the future.

-- Error harmful to the company’s reputation and to the customer experience as well.
-We can think here of sending a promotion that leads to a website that doesn’t work, or accidentally offending a group of people in the content of your email.
+- Error harmful: this type of error can be harmful to the company’s reputation and to the customer experience as well.
+We can think here of sending an offer that leads to a website that doesn’t work, or accidentally offending a group of people in the content of your email.

-If one day you find yourself in the last two levels, it is important to develop an action plan in advance to be prepared for this eventuality and avoid being in reaction mode.
+If one day you find yourself in the last two levels, it is important to develop an action plan in advance.
+So you’ll be prepared for this eventuality and avoid being in reaction mode.
 New technologies and techniques are entering our daily lives, bringing a certain degree of risk.
 This is why you should be proactive.
-The speed of reaction as well as the control you demonstrate over the solution is often critical at these times and that is why it would be beneficial for your company to be prepared.
+The speed of reaction as well as the control you demonstrate over the solution is often critical at these times.
+That is why it would be beneficial for your company to be prepared.

 Most of the time, companies are in the first two levels of seriousness and can get away with an apology email and a little humor.
 That’s why the majority of our examples and most of our advice in this article will apply to embarrassing errors.

-Here are a few examples of situations that deserve an erratum in this category:
+Here are a few examples of situations that deserve an erratum amil in this category:

 Broken or incorrect links

-Inserting broken or incorrect links in your email can become costly if not corrected quickly.
+Inserting incorrect or broken links in your email can become costly if not corrected quickly.
 This is especially true in the case of a link to buy a product.
-The contact expects to fall on the page to proceed with the purchase, and if this is not the case, there is a good chance that the contact will simply leave without asking for the rest.
+The contact expects to fall on the page to proceed with the purchase.
+If this is not the case, there is a good chance that the contact will simply leave without asking for the rest.
 Many sales will be lost on your side if you don’t rectify the situation quickly.

 To avoid as much as possible this kind of error, an essential step should be performed just before the official sending: send yourself a test of your email.
 This step should be done before each sending.
 This way, you will be able to make sure that all clickable elements point to the right place and correct it, if necessary.
 Test all the links: your buttons, your header logo, text links, images, the profile modification or unsubscription link, in short, everything that should lead to a specific page.